-Cyanogen’s closure shouldn’t be a surprise to anyone, who’s followed the company’s recent news, which reportedly included workforce reductions a move toward apps.
-But while Cyanogen the company might have lost a lot of momentum, CyanogenMod the OS still represented Android in its finest form, a true crowd sourced collaboration that refused to fly under the phabet’s flag.
-And for fans who dutifully downloaded the builds of the rogue OS, Friday’s news was an ignominious end.
+Cyanogen’s closure shouldn’t surprise anyone following the company’s recent news, which reportedly included workforce reductions and a move toward apps.
+But while Cyanogen, the company, might have lost a lot of momentum.
+CyanogenMod, the OS, still represented Android in its finest form.
+This true crowd-sourced collaboration refused to fly under the phabet’s flag.
+And for fans who dutifully downloaded the builds of the rogue OS.
+Friday’s news was an ignominious end.

 At one time, McMaster’s bold proclamation that Cyanogen was attempting to take Android away from Google didn’t seem too far-fetched.
 Android was gaining market share on the backs of lesser-known phones with slapdash OSs.
 And the notion that an alternate version of Android could wrest control of Google’s vision was tangibly possible.
 Cyanogen had just partnered with scrappy hardware startup OnePlus.
 Even Microsoft, via a Cyanogen partnership.
 And was willing to bet that the modified OS was about to break out of its niche status.
 And become a significant player in the smartphone space.

 In many ways, Cyanogen encapsulated more of the spirit of the Apple mobile OS project than Android itself ever did.
 As an early offshoot of the mainstream project designed and supported by habitual modders.
 Cyanogen was more aligned with the iOS jailbreaking community than Android proper.
 Bringing customization features far beyond those available in the stock OS.